KFreon/KaelsKabbage/content/posts/2023-06-10-my-journey-with-maui/index.md

 <!--more-->

+> EDIT: I've been informed that there's a thing called [Community MVVM Toolkit](https://learn.microsoft.com/en-us/dotnet/communitytoolkit/mvvm/) that takes care of a lot of things regarding observability.
+> Probably use that instead of all the `INotifyPropertyChanged` etc here.

 I'm not going to claim these are the only methods of getting good outcomes, or that I've even measured the outcomes...
 But I've applied some common design patterns to this app and gotten a result I like.